Hey webmasters! Did you use emoji in your blog title? It can be yes or no.

 Besides, you will get a huge number of emojis bundled from your smartphone, like Android, iOS, and others.

-This is a glimpse of the use of emoji, and you should explore the more variation of emojis that makes your text expression realistic.
+This is a glimpse of the use of emojis, and you should explore the variation of emojis that makes your text expression realistic.

-Now, these it the questions I would like to answer;
+Now, these are the questions I would like to answer;

 Why Should Use Emoji In Blog Titles?